The World of Security

 It would be over dramatic of me to compare directly my country today and that of Central Europe before the World Wars; or to even propose we are headed down the exact same path.
 There are a great many differences that caused the tide of right nationalism now and then.
 The punishment and economic consequences of losing a world war and having the world cast blame on a single side evoked anger within German society, that eventually gave birth to the national socialists.

 There’s no having lost a world war that is causing today’s shift in my country.
 Instead, something else was lost to those who voted for the nationalists in power now.
-While I read the news, I can’t wrap my head around what it is.
+While I read the news, I can’t wrap my head around what it is, though it’s plainly in my face.
 Part of it is this country is so huge, that I know I’m caught in an economic bubble that doesn’t reflect the other economic bubbles that voted this in.
 Some people feel left out of economic opportunity, and so blame must be cast.
-The eye of Sauron has been turned onto immigrants.
-Brown people who look just like me.
-And so a racist has been voted in.

 I just can’t understand it no matter how much objective empathy I try to have.